 Inconsistent data: This happens when the same values of data are stored in different locations, causing redundancies and inconsistencies.
 For example, an organization has company information in different non-synced systems or apps.

 Storage failure: Hardware failure can also cause data corruption or loss.
-The loss and corruption can lead to disruption and ultimately, loss of revenue.
-For instance, loss of data leads to failure to deliver services or products to customers.
+The loss and corruption can lead to disruption and, ultimately, loss of revenue.
+For instance, data loss leads to failure to deliver services or products to customers.

 Old data: Some data expires after some time.
 For example, when a customer changes their phone number or moves to a new location.

-Dirty data also occurs when organizations are linking data across sets.
+Dirty data also occurs when organizations link data across sets.
 If there is no unique identifier for the data, linking them creates problems.
 These problems include repeated entries combined as a result of minor errors.

 In a study conducted by Integrate, small and medium businesses were averaging 40 percent poor quality generated leads.
 Other issues included duplicate data, missing fields, invalid figures or ranges, failed address verification, and failed email verification.